-The data viewer shows the decoded SCM or IDM messages on a graphical user interface (GUI).
+The data viewer shows the decoded SCM or IDM messages on a user interface.
 For each successfully decoded SCM/IDM, the commodity type, meter ID, consumption information and the capture time is shown.
 As data is captured and decoded, the application lists the information decoded from these messages in a tabular form.
 The table lists only the unique meter IDs with their latest consumption information.

-You can also change the meter ID and start text file logging using the GUI.
+You can also change the meter ID and start text file logging using the user interface.

 Log data to file - Save the decoded messages in a TXT file.
 You can use the saved data for post processing.

 This figures shows the meter readings displayed in the user interface.

 The data file accompanying the example has only one meter reading and has been captured at center frequency of 915 MHz.
 Using RTL-SDR or ADALM-PLUTO radio, the example will display readings from multiple meters when it is run for a longer period in a residential neighborhood.

 You can further explore AMR signals using the AMRSimulinkExampleApp app.
 The app allows you to set the run duration, select the signal source, change the center frequency of the radio, and run to log meter readings.